-An estimated 175,000 anterior cruciate ligament (ACL) reconstruction surgeries are done each year.¬† Unfortunately, surgery does not guarantee a return to your previous activities or sport.
-Rehabilitation after surgery is a grind.¬† And only 63% of athletes return to their pre-injury level of sport. ¬†Thankfully, pre-surgery rehab or ‚Äúprehabilitation‚ÄĚ will accelerate your recovery after surgery.¬† This article tells you how ACL prehab will get you started on the road back to playing your sport.
+An estimated 250,000 anterior cruciate ligament (ACL) reconstruction surgeries are done each year.¬† Unfortunately, surgery does not guarantee a return to playing sports.
+Rehabilitation after surgery is a grind.¬† And only 63% of athletes return to their pre-injury level of sport. ¬†Thankfully, pre-surgery rehab or ‚Äúprehabilitation‚ÄĚ will accelerate your recovery after surgery.¬† Read on to learn how ACL prehab will help get you back to playing your sport.

 A 2016 study lead by researchers at the University of Delaware compared return to sport rates in athletes who underwent extended prehab to those who did not. ¬†All athletes completed the same post-surgical rehab program.
-They were tracked for 2 years after surgery.
+After surgery, athletes were tracked for 2 years.
 A significantly higher % of athletes returning to their pre-injury sport completed extended prehab (72%) compared to those who did not complete the extended prehab (63%).

-Extended prehab focuses on decreasing knee swelling, restoring range of motion, normalizing your walking pattern, and achieving at least 70% of your strength.¬† The progressive prehab program also includes retraining your balance.¬† Only after meeting specific criteria will you be advanced.¬† You are cleared for surgery once all these criteria are met.
+Extended prehab focuses on decreasing knee swelling, restoring range of motion, normalizing your walking pattern, and returning at least 70% of your strength.¬† The progressive prehab program also includes retraining your balance.¬† You are advanced only after meeting specific criteria.¬† You are finally cleared for surgery once all these criteria are met.

-The exercises that follow are a few of the exercises we prescribe at BSR.¬† Perform your exercises daily for the best results.¬† Remember, everyone progresses at a different pace.¬† Some athletes meet all milestones in just a few weeks.¬† Others take a few months.¬† Your physical therapist will help you determine the best way to progress your program so you can get back to playing.
+The exercises that follow are a few that we prescribe at BSR.¬† Perform your exercises daily for the best results.¬† Remember, everyone progresses at a different pace.¬† Some athletes meet all milestones in just a few weeks.¬† Others take a few months.¬† Your physical therapist will help you determine the best way to progress your program so you can get back to playing.

 Range of Motion ACL Prehab Exercises¬†